HEC-RAS: Advantages

 HEC-RAS has merits, notably its support by the US Army Corps of Engineers, the future enhancements in progress, and its acceptance by many government agencies and private firms.
 It is in the public domain and peer-reviewed, and available to download free of charge from HEC's web site.
 Various private companies are registered as official "vendors" and offer consulting services and add-on software.
 Some also distribute the software in countries that are not permitted to access US Army web sites.
 However, the direct download from HEC includes extensive documentation, and scientists and engineers versed in hydraulic analysis should have little difficulty utilizing the software.

 Disadvantages

 Users may find numerical instability problems during unsteady analyses, especially in steep and/or highly dynamic rivers and streams.
 It is often possible to use HEC-RAS to overcome instability issues on river problems.
+Numerical stability concerns are an intrinsic property of finite difference numerical solution schemes.

 Version history

 The first version of HEC-RAS was released in 1995.
 This HEC-RAS 1.0 solves the same numerical equation of the 1968 HEC-2.

+Prior to the 2016 update to Version 5.0, the program was one-dimensional, meaning that there is no direct modeling of the hydraulic effect of cross section shape changes, bends, and other two- and three-dimensional aspects of flow.
+The release of Version 5.0 introduced two-dimensional modeling of flow as well as sediment transfer modeling capabilities.